reactjs/rfcs/text/0000-server-module-conventions.md

 Please watch [the React Server Components intro talk](https://reactjs.org/server-components/) and high level [React Server Components RFC](https://github.com/reactjs/rfcs/pull/188) for some background context on this RFC.

 [React Server Components](https://github.com/reactjs/rfcs/pull/188) doesn't have much of an API other than integration into meta-frameworks.
-Instead, we propose that the main way you make choices about what runs on the server and client is defined by its file extension.
+Instead, we propose that the main way you make choices about what runs on the server and client is defined by a directive.

 We also propose using package.json conditional exports to allow an import to fork its implementation between server and client usage.